 The Bill establishes a system for temporarily appointing police officers from other Canadian provinces and territories as police officers in Ontario.
-It also addresses the possibility that Ontario police officers may be temporarily appointed as police officers in other Canadian provinces and territories under similar legislation enacted by those provinces and territories and territories and territories over Ontario police officers so appointed.
+It also addresses the possibility that Ontario police officers may be temporarily appointed as police officers in other Canadian provinces and territories under similar legislation enacted by those provinces and territories and Ontario's continuing supervision over Ontario police officers so appointed.